NoUnique/pymecab-ko/README.md

 EOS
 ```

-The API for `mecab-ko-python3` closely follows the API for MeCab itself,
+The API for `pymecab-ko` closely follows the API for MeCab itself,
 even when this makes it not very “Pythonic.”
 Please consult the [official MeCab
 documentation][mecab-docs] for more information.